 There shall be a Parks Commission consisting of five (5) members who shall be Administrative Appointments of the First Selectman.
 Said Commission shall have the powers, duties and responsibilities and shall be subject to the restrictions and limitations specified in the Connecticut General Statutes as amended.
 Members shall serve two (2) year terms.

 The Public Works Department shall furnish such equipment and personnel as requested by the Parks Commission and the Board of Education approved by the Board of Public Works.
 These groups are to work cooperatively to provide the proper maintenance of the Town's parks, and municipal and school playing fields.
-The Parks Commission shall have the authority to allocate the playing fields and use of the park pavilions, with preference given to Board of Education activities.
+The Parks Commission shall have the authority and responsibility to allocate and schedule the use of playing fields and park pavilions, with preference given to Board of Education activities.
+Such schedule shall be posted on the Town website.

-Section 10.11. - Reserved.

-Section 10.12. - Recreation Commission.
+Section 12.10. - Recreation Commission.

-There shall be a Recreation Commission consisting of seven (7) members who shall be Administrative Appointments of the First Selectman.
-Vacancies shall be filled by the First Selectman for the unexpired term only.
+There shall be a Recreation Commission consisting of five (5) members who shall be Administrative Appointments of the First Selectman and who shall serve a term of two (2) years.
 All appointments, except to fill vacancies, shall be made to take effect January 1 of each year.

 Pursuant to the policies and directives set by the Commission and under the direction of and supervision of the Recreation Director, the Recreation Department shall manage all recreation facilities under the Commission's control or placed under its jurisdiction, unless otherwise specifically provided in this Charter.
-The Commission shall provide oversight, and through the Recreation Director, organize and coordinate recreation activities as it deems necessary to meet the needs of the community.
+The Commission shall provide oversight, and through the Recreation Director, organize, and coordinate recreation activities as it deems necessary to meet the needs of the community.
 Activities shall be tailored to the needs of all age groups and should include both athletic and non-athletic activities.
 The Commission shall maximize the use of all recreation property in Town, including not only the facilities under its control, but also the parks and the schools; and the Commission shall coordinate with the Parks Commission and Board of Education with this regard.
 The Commission shall interact and assist with the coordination of recreation with other organizations within the community.
 The Commission shall be the policy making authority and shall establish defined objectives to be executed by the Recreation Director.
 The Commission shall regularly evaluate the scope of activities to assure they are organized public recreation of the highest standard and optimal value to the Town.

 The Commission shall be responsible to interview applicants for all positions within the Department.
-With the exception of part-time seasonal help which it may hire on its own, the Commission shall furnish the names of the top three (3) candidates to the Board of Selectmen for its consideration.
+With the exception of part-time seasonal help which it may hire on its own, the Commission shall furnish the names of up to three (3) candidates to the Board of Selectmen for its consideration.
 The Commission shall submit annually to the First Selectman an evaluation of the written objectives of the Recreation Director.

 The Commission shall have the responsibility to approve the yearly budget proposed to the Board of Finance.